 - Be Urban Wellness – Voted Malaysia’s best wellness centre several years in a row.
 It boasts views to the city and offers a variety of wellness experiences from yoga classes and a gym, to beauty, spa and detox therapies.
 You can even enjoy the floatation tank, oxygen tank and kegal chair!

-- Flights – Use Skyscanner to search for cheap flights.
+- Flights – Use Skyscanner to search for cheap flights via the best airports.
 Select ‘month view’ to see when the cheapest day / flight is for the month you want to travel – it’s the best!

 - Visa – Australians currently don’t need visa for 90 days, though it’s important you check this and other regulations/warnings/vaccines recommended before you travel anywhere.